 When lenders mitigate risk while structuring mortgage financing, creditworthiness is assessed heavily.
 Private mortgage loans are negotiated for those with poor credit and are considered inherently a higher-risk loan, therefore rates may be slightly higher than the banks are able to charge.

-Generally, private lenders will be charging between 7% and 12% and any associated fees will typically range from 3% to 6% of the total cost of the private mortgage loan negotiated.
+Generally, private lenders will be charging interest rates between 7% and 12% and any associated fees will typically range from 3% to 6% of the total cost of the private mortgage loan negotiated.
 Even though they do not use credit scores to approve or reject loan applications, they will use them to help determine the interest rate they charge.

 Mortgage Broker Store Can Direct You in Your Search for Private Mortgage Financing